 Basically, there is no need reinvent the wheel.
 Competitors will give you enough insights that can help you develop your marketing strategy.

 Obviously, it’s not going to take six minutes.
 But it’s a pretty good summation of niche research.
-Now that you’ve gotten your sub-niche down, what’s hindering you?Opinions expressed here by Contributors are their own.
+Now that you’ve gotten your sub-niche down, what’s hindering you?Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.